twilio/voice-quickstart-objc/README.md

 ```

 #### CallKit
 The Voice iOS 3.X SDK deprecates the `CallKitIntegration` category from `TwilioVoice` in favor of a new property called `TVODefaultAudioDevice.enabled`.
 This property provides developers with a mechanism to enable or disable the activation of the audio device prior to connecting to a Call or to stop or start the audio device while you are already connected to a Call.
-A Cal can now be connected without activating the audio device by setting `TVODefaultAudioDevice.enabled` to `NO` and can be enabled during the lifecycle of the Call by setting `TVODefaultAudioDevice.enabled` to `YES`.
+A Call can now be connected without activating the audio device by setting `TVODefaultAudioDevice.enabled` to `NO` and can be enabled during the lifecycle of the Call by setting `TVODefaultAudioDevice.enabled` to `YES`.
 The default value is `YES`.
 This API change was made to ensure full compatibility with CallKit as well as supporting other use cases where developers may need to disable the audio device during a call.

 An example of managing the `TVODefaultAudioDevice` while connecting a CallKit Call: